Discover the refreshing color palette of Dalmatia – a beautiful Croatian region and a top travel destination.

 This magic of the exterior is easily transferred to the interior.
-By choosing the right materials, textures, colors, and patterns – your home becomes a maritime oasis.
+By choosing the right materials, shapes, textures, colors, and patterns – your home becomes a maritime oasis.
 The starting point is the Mediterranean style.
 The characteristics of this style can be complemented by elements of related design styles, and thus, the unique interior is designed.

 Let’s start by choosing the colors.
-Blueness of the Adriatic Sea and flowers of rosemary; blue/purple hues of irises; purple shades of bougainvillea, violets, lavender, eggplant; white stone houses and streets; green shades of pine, olive, mint, basil, sage; yellow optimism of the Sun and juicy lemon; warm earth tones, so-called “terracotta”; red tomato and wine – this is a refreshing color palette of this beautiful Croatian region.
+The blueness of the Adriatic Sea and flowers of rosemary; blue/purple hues of irises; purple shades of bougainvillea, violets, lavender, eggplant; white stone houses and streets; green shades of pine, olive, mint, basil, sage; yellow optimism of the Sun and juicy lemon; warm earth tones, so-called “terracotta”; red tomato and wine – this is a refreshing color palette of this beautiful Croatian region.

 If you would like to spice up the interior with warm colors, include yellow and red details in the design scheme – cushions, lamps, vases, flowers, etc.

 The orange color is made by combining red and yellow.
 This warm color highlights and complements the cool color of the sky.
 Let’s recall the aesthetic effect of a terracotta vase on a blue tablecloth, pillows in the color of peach on a navy blue blanket.
 The colors blue and orange are opposites that attract and bring each other into balance.
+An active complementary scheme creates dynamic indoor and outdoor spaces.

 The exterior walls of the traditional Dalmatian houses are made of stone.
 Window shutters are predominantly wooden and in green color.